 We love lamb.
-Clearly we do not eat it enough, and we should change that.
+Clearly, we do not eat it enough, and we should change that.
 The other day we were craving some tender, young lamb; unfortunately, we did not have access to our favorite lamb, so I picked up some ground, New Zealand lamb from Wholefoods.
 We tossed around the idea of grilling up some lamb burgers with roasted red peppers, and feta.
 Or maybe something new, spicy lamb tacos.
 Or a hearty lamb meatloaf with roasted vegetables.
 Then it hit us, what about a lamb pie without the doughy crust.

 I love combining citrus, very strong herbs and lamb together.
 They really go hand-in-hand.
 For this recipe, I used a lot of fresh Meyer lemons, rosemary and garlic for the base of the flavors.
 I added depth with some red-wine and fresh, heavy cream, to make it, well, creamy.

 The topping of our “pie” was an old favorite potato, the russet.
-I sliced the potatoes very thinly, then over lapped layers, on top of the ground meat.
+I sliced the potatoes very thinly, then overlapped layers, on top of the ground meat.
 The finishing touch was more fresh herbs, a drizzle of fresh cream and a splash of olive oil; baked to until bubbly, and creamy.
 It was rich, decadent and flavorful with every bite.
 Slightly citrusy.
 Slightly creamy.
 Very complex.
 Add a salad or roasted baby asparagus, and you have a perfect meal.

-Recipe: Lamb Pie
+Crustless Lamb Pie

 3 pounds ground lamb